JulianJorgensen/jocelyn/_posts/2017-01-01-the-subconscious-power-of-vision-boards.md

    <br>
    <br>This is already your first action step in moving towards you dreams and goals, the universe rewards those who boldly step forward in their heart's desires - so take pride and full pleasure in this process.
    <br>
-   <br>**Magazines:** You can either go old school and just take all the magazines you have lying around and flip through them to find the words and images that match the associations you made with your phrases.
+   <br>**Magazines:** You can go old school and just take all the magazines you have lying around and flip through them to find the words and images that match the associations you made with your phrases.
 Or your own photos too!
    <br>
    <br>**Digital:** If you're a hardcore millennial, then you can search the images and words you're looking for online.
 That way you can ensure you get the right #mood and really shape your vision board the way you would your Instagram feed.
    <br>